stimulusreflex/stimulus_reflex/advanced-use.md

 # Advanced Use

+###### Read this document on the [official docs site](https://docs.stimulusreflex.com/advanced-use).

 ## ActionCable

 StimulusReflex leverages [Rails ActionCable](https://guides.rubyonrails.org/action_cable_overview.html).
 Understanding what Rails provides out of the box will help you get the most value from this library.

 {% hint style="info" %}
 ActionCable defaults of `window.App` and `App.cable` are used if they exist. **A new socket connection will be established if these do not exist.**